Lacrymology/states/postfix/doc/monitor.rst

 ~~~~~~~~~~~~~~

 `Postfix Master <www.postfix.org/master.8.html>`_ daemon is the resident
-process that runs :doc:`/postfix/doc/index` daemons on demand:
+process that runs :doc:`index` daemons on demand:
 daemons to send or receive messages via the network,
 daemons to deliver mail locally, etc.
 These daemons are created on demand up to a configurable maximum number per